pwFoo/H.php/README.md

   req_method( $compare );
 ```

 > The function returns the Request Method and if $compare is passed it will compare it and returns true/false.
 NOTE: To emulate PUT/PATCH/DELETE in HTML forms, use a form with `method="POST"` and you will add a hidden input with name `_method` and the method as the value.
+You can also method override with `X-HTTP-METHOD-OVERRIDE` header.

 ```php
   req_env( $variable );